jecklgamis/dockerfiles/stacks/nodejs-app/README.md

 {"ok":"true","body":""}
 ```

-To see the app logs in Kibana, your browser to http://localhost:5601.
+To see the app logs in Kibana, point your browser to http://localhost:5601.